APA Building, Melbourne: History

-Design and Construction
+Design and construction

 Sketch of design signed by architect H H Kemp, November 1888.

-In the 1880s Melbourne was in the throes of the land boom, fueled by easy credit and steep increases in the price of land, especially in the central city.
-Built by the Australian Property Investment Co, (or API), the announcement of the construction noted that it was said to be taller than any private building in London at the time, and would stand amongst the tallest in New York City and Chicago.
-It was reputed to have been originally planned to have fifteen stories (and an 1888 sketch shows an equally large building in the same style next door), but it was built with 12 levels, the 12th one attic space and a caretakers flat.
-The project was the brainchild of businessman and politician F T Derham, who had paid £65,000 for the site; the API Co then borrowed £400,000 for the construction from the London based Home and Colonial Assets Corporation Ltd.
+In the 1880s, Melbourne was affected by a land boom, fuelled by easy credit and steep increases in the price of land, especially in the central city.
+The project that was to become the tallest in Melbourne was developed by the Australian Property and Investment Company (API), set up in the early 1880s to buy and build properties, mainly in the city area.
+Directors of the company in the late 1880s included businessmen who were also politicians, notably F T Derham (MLA and Postmaster-General), Alfred Deakin (MLA and Chief Secretary), and James Munro (MLA and Premier in late 1890).
+The API paid a reported £65,000 for the site, and then borrowed London-based Home and Colonial 'debentures' to fund the construction, estimated at £80,000.

-The API called a limited competition in November 1887, which was won Henry Hardie Kemp.
-At the time he had just been taken on as a partner, along with another senior architect, at the old established firm of Terry & Oakden, forming Oakden, Addison & Kemp in that year.
-John Beswicke, who had worked for one of the API directors previously, had also been invited to submit, and was retained as an associate in the project as he had studied tall buildings, and is thought to have provided technical advice.
-Construction began in 1888, and was completed some time in mid 1890.
+The API called a limited competition in November 1887, which was won by Henry Hardie Kemp.
+At the time, he had just been taken on as a partner, along with another senior architect, at the old established firm of Terry & Oakden, forming Oakden, Addison & Kemp in that year.
+John Beswicke, who had worked for one of the API directors previously, had also been invited to submit, and was retained as an associate on the project as he had studied tall buildings, and is thought to have provided technical advice.
+The announcement of the construction noted that it was to be 173ft (53m) said to be taller than any private building in London at the time, and would stand amongst the tallest in New York City and Chicago.
+It was reputed to have been originally planned to have fifteen stories (and an 1888 sketch shows an equally-large building in the same style next door), but it was built with 12 levels, the 12th one attic space and a caretaker's flat.
+Construction began in 1888, and was completed by late 1890 when various tenants had moved in.

-The Australian Building was constructed by local builder James Anderson who was a prominent member of The Builders and Contractors Association of Victoria.
-He built many notable buildings in Melbourne including the Hawthorn Town Hall, which still stands.
-Most others have been demolished.
+The APA Building was constructed by local builder James Anderson, who was a prominent member of The Builders and Contractors Association of Victoria.
+He built many notable buildings in Melbourne, including the Hawthorn Town Hall, which still stands.

-The Australian Building was one of about 11 'massive edifices' of 8 to 10 floors built in the city at the height of the boom, of which only two survive.
-They were made possible by the introduction of an hydraulic power system of pressurised water that could operate the lifts to great heights 'in complete safety'.
-They did not employ any new structural technologies however, relying on thick walls of load bearing brickwork, and internal structures of cast iron, wrought iron and timber.
-With the boom soon turning into a crash, these buildings remained the tallest for many years, and in 1916 a new building regulation was passed limiting buildings to 132ft (40m).
+The Australian Building was one of about 11 "massive edifices" of 8 to 10 floors built in the city at the height of the boom, of which only two survive.
+They were made possible by the introduction in 1889 of a hydraulic power system of pressurised water that could operate the lifts to great heights "in complete safety".
+They did not employ any new structural technologies, relying on thick walls of load bearing brickwork, and internal structures of brick, cast iron, wrought iron and timber.
+With the boom soon turning into a crash, these buildings remained the tallest for many years, and in 1916 a new building regulation was passed limiting buildings to 40 m.

-A worker was killed by a falling plank during the construction in 1890.
+A worker was killed by a falling plank during construction in 1890.